iamkirankumaryadav/Library/Data Science/Categorical.md

 ### 1. Label Encoding
 - Substitute bins by **mean** ( e.g. Age bins by `mean` of age group )
 - Label encoding is better for `ordinal` categories.
-- Rank matters e.g. Designation feature may contain labels where rank matters ( PHD > Masters > Post Graduate > Bachelor )
+- e.g. Designation feature may contain labels where rank matters ( PHD > Masters > Post Graduate > Bachelor )

-> Some times use business logic to remove **redundancy** e.g. Pincode is enough instead of state and city.
+Some times use business logic to remove `redundancy` e.g. Pincode is enough instead of state and city.

 ### 2. Dummy Coding | One Hot Encoding
 - Transform **non numerical labels** to **numerical labels** ( **Binary** : `1` or `0` )